How did an olive tree survive the salt water during Noah's flood?

 Every year, rivers and other sources dump over 450 million tons of sodium into the ocean.
 Only 27% of this sodium manages to get back out of the sea each year.
 As far as anyone knows, the remainder simply accumulates in the ocean.
 If the sea had no sodium to start with, it would have accumulated its present amount in less than 42 million years at today’s input and output rates.
 This is much less than the evolutionary age of the ocean, three billion years (emphasis original).

 The point is that if the world was three billion years old, then the salt content of the oceans would be much higher at the present rate salt is pouring off the land into the ocean.
-This means, the rate of salt pouring into the sea has been increasing.
+This means the rate of salt pouring into the sea has been increasing.
 It had to be much less at the time of the flood.
 The content of the water before the Flood could have been that of freshwater.
 Also, most of the water covering the earth would have been fresh rain water from the flood’s deluge.
 (I personally do not accept the age of the earth some evolutionists give as billions of years).

 Therefore, the olive tree could have grown on a mountain side.
 The soil would not have been polluted with excessive salt to prevent growth.
-When the Bible says that Noah planted a vineyard after the flood, it would been completely feasible (Genesis 9:20).
+When the Bible says that Noah planted a vineyard after the flood, it would have been completely feasible (Genesis 9:20).

 Understanding events that have occurred thousands of years ago in the historic past is a difficult task since we were not there to see and hear what happened.
 Yes, we can read about things that have been recorded, but it is not possible to dig beyond the recorded words.
 It is even more difficult to go back 6,000 years or longer.
-Plants and seeds grow under extreme conditions occurs all the time.
-But the most obvious and objective understanding of the olive leaf the dove brought to Moses is that 1) the bird plucked a leaf off a newly sprouted olive tree or 2) a tree on the mountain side that had been submerged was still growing.
+Plants and seeds grow under extreme conditions.
+This occurs all the time.
+But the most obvious and objective understanding of the olive leaf the dove brought to Noah is that 1) the bird plucked a leaf off a newly sprouted olive tree or 2) a tree on the mountain side that had been submerged was still growing.
 It is not wisdom to conclude that it could not have happened.
 The olive tree could have survived the water during Noah’s flood.

 1. C. Masmoudi-Charfi and N. Ben Mechlia.
 “Changes in olive tree height growth during the first years of cultivation.”
 Advances in Horticultural Science.
 Vol. 22, No. 1 (2008), pp. 8-12 (5 pages).